kahole/lisp_in_js/README.md

 Can manipulate the interpreter while its running.
 Going up a level the language will have changed.

 Interesting case with `map`.
-Not builtin to either interpreter, Lives in store of level-1 interpreter, meaning it's a variable in level.
+Not a builtin in any store, Lives in store of level-1 interpreter, meaning it's a variable in level.
-Could be interesting having it as a builtin in only lisp2.

 ### Roadmap <a name="roadmap"></a>